Get a sun-sational 50% discount with Crunch - deal expires soon!

-- The notice periods you need to give to end your employment if you want to resign.
-The legal minimum notice you need to give your Employer is 1 week (after 1 months continuous service).
-Often your contract will specify a longer notice period – if it does not you must give a ‘reasonable’ period of notice (1 week or above) depending on how long you have been there and what position you hold (how senior you are).
-For details of your pay rights during your notice period go to this link.
+The legal minimum notice you need to give your employer is one week (after one months continuous service).
+Often your contract will specify a longer notice period – if it doesn’t, you must give a ‘reasonable’ period of notice (one week or above) depending on how long you have been there and what position you hold (how senior you are).
+For details of your pay rights during your notice period, go to this link.

 Examples of other items that may be (but do not have to be) included in the written statement: